Correlations in the continuous multispecies TASEP on a ring: Proof of Theorem and Resolution of the Aas--Linusson Conjecture

 where $b_1>c_2$, such that $c_1,a_1,\ldots a_{\ell-2} \in [\ell-1]$.
 We can choose $c_1$ in $(\ell-1)$ different ways, which determines the values of $a_1$ to $a_{\ell-2}$.
 These values must satisfy $a_u<b_u$ for $1\leq u \leq \ell-2$, implying that $a_u \rightarrow b_u$ for each $u$.

-Since $M$ is of type $(s,1,n-s-1)$, there is exactly one $b_i$ which is not bullied by any $a_j$ in the first iteration of the bully path process.
-Here, $i$ can range from $\ell-1$ to $s-1$.
-For a fixed $i$, we can split the set of entries of a continuous multiline queue into two sets based on their relation with $b_i$.
+Since $Q$ is of type $(s,1,n-s-1)$, there is exactly one $b_i$ that is not bullied by any $a_j$, for some $i \in \{\ell-1,\ldots, s-1\}$.
+For a fixed $i$, we can split the set of elements of a continuous multiline queue into two sets based on their relation with $b_i$.
 Let $j$ and $k$ be the largest integers such that $a_j < b_i$ and $c_k < b_i$ respectively.
 The value of $j$ lies between $\ell-2$ and $i-1$ by the choice of $i$ and $j$.
-And $n-k>s-i$ ensures that there is no more than one wrapping from the second row to the third row which implies that $k$ lies between $0$ and $n-s+i-1$.
-For the continuous multiline queues with at most one wrapping from the second row to the third row, the following inequalities hold for fixed $i,j$ and $k$ according to Proposition~\ref{prop:wrapping}. {
+Additionally, $n-k>s-i$ ensures that there is no more than one wrapping from the second row to the third row, which implies that $k$ lies between $0$ and $n-s+i-1$.
+For the continuous multiline queues with at most one wrapping from the second row to the third row, the following inequalities hold for fixed $i,j$ and $k$ according to Proposition~\ref{prop:wrapping}.